Drishyam: Themes

 A reviewer from The Hindu noted, "The film takes off as a typical family drama.
 The first half of the film is intentionally slow-paced and shows to the audience the lighter moments in the family of Georgekutty.
 This half combines the elements of drama and comedy genres.
 The audience gets completely absorbed in the twist of events that begin to unfold from the end of the first half.
 The second half is more like a thriller and is about how the family, despite the vengeful villainy of a corrupt cop, stands its ground even as the law takes its course."
 When asked whether this change in narrative style post-interval was intentional, Jeethu replied: "I really don't understand when people say the first half lacked pace.
-A story or a film has its own way of progression and it does travel in a zig-zag away, capturing all the ups and downs of our lives.
+A story or a film has its own way of progression and it does travel in a zig-zag way, capturing all the ups and downs of our lives.
 Right from the start if you accelerate the pace, sooner or later, the story-telling will lose its steam."

 When asked whether he had kicked off a new genre in Malayalam—family thriller, a genre which combines the elements of a family drama and thriller, Jeethu replied, "I still believe it belongs to the genre 'drama', not a thriller."
 He also stated in another interview, "We usually brand a film as a thriller, simply because there is some mystery in the narrative or the story unfolds through an investigation.
 But I don't subscribe to this.
 Although there are some twists in the tale and some suspense as well, Drishyam is essentially the story of a family."